 After configuring an SSH tunnel, you have to configure a database connection in such a way to use the tunnel's database host combined with the local port so the encrypted connection can be established correctly.

 Finally, to start the configured SSH tunnels (if they aren't in auto-start mode) just hit on main window's top toolbar and wait for the tunnels initialization before connecting to a database.
-It's worth mentioning that despite the extra security that SSH tunnels offer, they can degrade the data transmission speed due to all overhead that encryption/decryption operation of the data have, so connecting to a database and running commands may take longer via a secure tunnel than performing the same operations directly on an ordinary database connection.
+It's worth mentioning that despite the extra security that SSH tunnels offer, they can degrade the data transmission speed due to all the overhead that encryption/decryption operation of the data have, so connecting to a database and running commands may take longer via a secure tunnel than performing the same operations directly on an ordinary database connection.